Contents

 If the hazard can’t be eliminated, find ways to change the job procedure or limit the risk as much as possible.
 This may involve providing tools such as a safety data sheet (SDS) that give information on the potential risks.
 Collect feedback from supervisors and employees who may identify additional controls or risks.

-Once all controls and residual risk are calculated, determine the overall final risk of the job.
+Once all controls and residual risk are calculated, determine the final overall risk of the job.
 This data helps identify which jobs pose the most risk to employees, even after controls are implemented, and if additional controls are needed to further reduce injury risk.

 After completing these 4 steps, the Job Safety Analysis process is now finalized, providing a comprehensive understanding of the job’s risks and the measures in place to mitigate them.